lubna-edrees/Activity-log/README.md

 - `ElGrapho`: nice data representaions.
 - `NProgress.js`: slim progress bar.
 - `loader`: js library has a lot of shortcuts.
+- `react-n18`: clever library to concentrate your text in one single file, then use sortucts to represent that text, so your files will not be full of text

 ## commands